Below you will find out how to install the Bitdefender clients – including building the packages. This includes Windows, and Mac.

 - I am going to select it and download it.
 I get a lot of choices of what to download.

 - I like how this one package – currently with a default policy and simple configuration can be applied in a variety of different operating systems.
 Very nice.
 I suspect some of the ones that are not available are due to them not being on my appliance, or not licensed.
-I should mention an hour later the Mac kit could be downloaded.
-So maybe it was just time and once a package was created things were downloaded to match.
+If you want to see the other things, like Mac kit available, you need to publish it.

 - I will now execute the kit on my desktop manually.
 It extracts to just two files.